jaycode/chanelink/readme.md

 Most guides are available at [Rails Guides](http://guides.rubyonrails.org/v3.2.21/).
 When things are not available, it is most likely caused by different rails version.
 In that case Google is your friend.

-We use fixtures to help us with testing, learn about them [here](http://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).

 Don't be afraid to read core code.
 Rails 3.0.3 is available [here](https://github.com/rails/rails/tree/3-0-stable).